VLevi2611/obsidian-quartz/Notes/Chemistry/General Chemistry/General terms/Solution.md

 ---
 ## Definition

-A chemical solution is an homogenic
+A chemical solution is a liquid or solid phase containing at least two substances.
+One substance is called Solvent and the others are called solutes.